-Following such review of the compensation arrangements for non-executive directors, the Board, upon the advice of the Corporate Governance and Nominating Committee, approved revisions to non-executive directors' compensation, which became effective on January 1, 2015, and consisted of an all-inclusive annual retainer structure comprising both a cash and an equity component.
-Board and committee meeting attendance fees, as well as travel attendance fees were eliminated and the flat-fee compensation structure now applies regardless of the number of meetings attended by directors.
-The new compensation structure was reviewed thereafter annually and has remained unchanged.
-The flat-fee approach was found to be consistent with the compensation trends of the comparator groups, adds predictability to compensation paid to non-executive directors, and is simpler to administer.
-Following a review by the Corporate Governance and Nominating Committee and the Board, the compensation was considered to remain appropriate for the 2019 year.
+Effective January 1, 2015, following a review of the compensation arrangements for non-executive directors with the help of external advisors, the Board, upon the advice of the Corporate Governance and Nominating Committee, approved revisions to non-executive directors' compensation, which now consists of an all-inclusive annual retainer structure comprising both a cash and an equity component.
+Board and committee meeting attendance fees, as well as travel attendance fees were eliminated and the flat-fee compensation structure applies regardless of the number of meetings attended by directors.
+The compensation structure was reviewed thereafter annually by the Corporate Governance and Nominating Committee and the Board and has remained unchanged, including for the year 2020.
+The flatfee approach was found, and continues to be, consistent with the compensation trends of the comparator groups, adds predictability to compensation paid to non-executive directors, and is simpler to administer.